EU Settlement Scheme and access to NHS healthcare

 NHS Boards will not pursue treatment charges, for hospital or specialist treatment, from people who are eligible for settlement but still need to make an application.

 If you do not apply, you may no longer have a legal right to remain in the UK under immigration law.
 Immigration law is a matter for the UK Government rather than the Scottish Government.
-Under these circumstances, NHS Boards may have no option but to charge you for hospital or specialist treatment in the future.

 Treatment which is always free of charge